Support workspace review

 • How account connection behaves on a normal WordPress install.

-• Whether widget styling is easy enough for a small site owner.
+• Whether widget styling is easy enough for a normal website owner.

 • How the plugin behaves with common themes, caching, and mobile visibility settings.